-Unless otherwise dictated in the Amended Trust Indenture, the Association's policy is to first apply restricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position are available.
+Unless otherwise dictated in the Amended Trust Indenture, the Association's policy is to apply restricted resources first when an expense is incurred for purposes for which both restricted and unrestricted net position are available.

-The Association's net deficit at December 31, 2015 and 2014 represents accumulated shortfalls since commencement of operations because toll revenues have been insufficient to cover interest accretions on the Association's Bonds.
+The Association's net deficit at December 31, 2016 and 2015 represents accumulated shortfalls since commencement of operations because toll revenues have been insufficient to cover interest accretions on the Association's Bonds.
+Such accretions are not payable from current toll revenues, but from those to be received in future years.